 When the wort starts to boil, it really starts to boil.
 So while trying to keep if from boiling over, trying to open the container of hops, and trying to listen to Ben’s instructions, I accidentally put the second set of hops into the mix rather than the first.
 I got a chance to bring it to Ben’s attention when I added the first set, where I should have added the second set.
 Ben told me it might make a bit of difference to the flavour, but shouldn’t be too much of a problem.
 On my station we added hops at the start of the boil, at the forty minute mark, and just before the boil came to a finish.

 Then the beer has to cool.
 Here again, the emphasis was placed on making sure that we did everything as hygienically as possible.
 The stock pots were first put into an ice bath.
-Then Ben took some ice packs that had been in a sanitizing solution(one that is safe for humans) and stuck an ice pack into each pot.
-This helped bring the wort down to a temperature that was safe for when we entered the next step, which is fermentation.
+Then Ben took some ice packs from a sanitizing solution(one that is safe for humans) and stuck an ice pack into each pot.
+This helped bring the wort down to a temperature that is safe for when entering the next step, which is fermentation.

 After the wort had cooled, we transferred our worts to sanitized, food grade containers to take home.
 For the fermentation section Ben added a little activated yeast to each of the pots.
-He activated the yeast first, so that we knew that the yeast was working, rather than waiting the two to three weeks for the fermentation to complete, only to open our containers to find that they yeast hadn’t taken and that we were without any beer after all that work.
+He activated the yeast first, so that we knew that the yeast was working.
+So we wouldn’t have to wait two to three weeks for the fermentation to complete then finding it didn’t work.

 One of the things I really liked about the event, is that we made enough wort to produce about a gallon of beer(roughly five 12 oz cans).
 I enjoy a beer, but I don’t drink all that much, so that I’m glad that I won’t find myself stuck with a whole lot of beer when this come to maturity.
 Plus if it doesn’t turn out fantastic, I don’t feel a whole lot will go to waste.